WARRIOR OF LLARN

 "Envoy to a world of science-wizardry!" reads the weirdly-worded blurb above the title.
 Envoy sounds strangely diplomatic, and like most books in the genre there is precious little diplomacy.
 The beautiful Frank Frazetta cover, in a transitional style between his early Tarzans and the more famous Conan covers, makes up for it.

-All his life, earth man Alan Morgan has been guided all his life by a strange voice.
-At the urging of this voice he trained to be a master of firearms and bladed weapons.
+All his life, earth man Alan Morgan has been guided by a strange voice.
+At the urging of this bodiless voice he trained to be a master of firearms and bladed weapons.
 Instead of being diagnosed as mentally ill and possibly dangerous, Morgan is judged merely eccentric.
 While at his family's remote wilderness cabin on a wolf-hunting trip, Morgan is finally seized by the voice and transported to the distant alien planet of Llarn.

 From there we are get a story with all the familiar beats: a dying or half-dead planet, meeting the princess of a powerful race in decline, an enemy race of not-quite-human warriors, captivity and escapes from captivity only to be captured again, an usurped throne, the oddly abbreviated battle to reclaim it, and so on.